 Make windows snap to each other and screen borders and quickly resize windows using the AltDrag windows utility

-Edited by Anonymous, Cave Man, Charmed, Doug Collins and 2 others
+Edited by Cave Man, Charmed, Doug Collins, Eng and 1 other

 Windows 7 & 8 introduced a nifty feature that allows you to throw a window against a side wall and have it resize intelligently.
 It was a small feature that had a great impact on the user experience.
 I use it all the time.
 However in Linux there are even more useful window manipulation features that are still sorely lacking in Windows.
 (Yes Windows still needs to play catch up 30 years later after creating ms-dos a poor man's version of Linux command shell lol ...
 Sorry Microsoft but it is true!)
 AltDrag is a nifty little Windows utility that brings Linux style Windows control to your Windows experience.
 I discovered AltDrag quite accidentally but wow what a game changer for my Windows user experience.
 I can now simply press Alt and use my right mouse key to resize a window, or I can now drop a window next to another window and it automatically snaps right next to it.
 No muss no fuss!
 I highly recommend this little utility by Stefan Sundin.